supremebeing7/spaghetti-refactory/_posts/2016-02-18-scopes-vs-class-methods-in-ruby-on-rails.md

 - activerecord
 ---

+***When I first started writing this, the rails guides didn't make this distinction.
+I'm excited to say I made [my first contribution to Rails by adding this to the docs](https://github.com/rails/rails/pull/23606).
+Bangarang!***

 Before I learned about [`scopes` in ActiveRecord](http://guides.rubyonrails.org/active_record_querying.html#scopes), I regularly used class methods for ActiveRecord querying.
 When I learned `scopes` and how to use them, I thought, "Well, that's nice syntactic sugar."
 But turns out there's more to it than that.

 Class methods and scopes accomplish basically the same purpose, except in one particular case: conditionals.